skywardmc/adrenaline/docs/index.md

 <iframe width="840" height="473" src="https://www.youtube.com/embed/xiZOyZ-sblw?modestbranding=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Extreme Optimization!
 A lot of the optimization is done by Sodium, but there are also a few other great optimization mods installed, tweaked to give the greatest performance while looking good.
-It can improve the framerate up to ten times!
-Putting that into perspective, Optifine can only play at around two times the framerate.
+It can improve the framerate **up to ten times**!
+Putting that into perspective, Optifine can only play at around *two times* the framerate.

-Most of the time I put into this modpack is the optimization, and it gets better every week.
+Most of the time I put into this modpack is the optimization, and it gets **better every week** or two.

 ### No QOL Mods!
 Many other performance modpacks tend to bundle quality of life mods in them, even when they say its a performance modpack.
 This is different.
 I will **always** stay true to it's purpose and **only** include optimization mods.
 No zoom mods, none of that.
 That's why I call it a base layer, you can add those extra QOL mods yourself after you install it.

 ### Very Quick Updates!
-I try to update to newer Minecraft versions as fast as possible.
+I try to update to newer Minecraft versions as **fast as possible**.
 The Modrinth page explains how the versioning works, so go onto there and read if you want to.

-### Can I use this in my modpack?
+### Can I make a modpack with this publicly?
-Yes, you can!
+Yes, **you can**!
 Feel free to use this in any way you want!
-If you are making something public with this like a modpack, all I ask for is credit somewhere.
-You don't **have** to give credit - after all it's just a Minecraft modpack, but I spend lots of time maintaining this and it would help a ton.
+If you are making something public with this like a modpack, all I ask for is **credit** somewhere.
+You don't **have** to give credit - after all it's just a Minecraft modpack, but I spend lots of time maintaining this and it would help a **ton**.
 If you do want to give credit, just put this website in there.

 ### Enjoy!
 So what are you waiting for?
 Try out Adrenaline today!